henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 Cert:
 : an X.509 certificate represented as a byte-string

-PCR-Hash:
-: a hash value of the security posture measurements stored in a TPM Platform Configuration Register (e.g. regarding running software instances) represented as a byte-string

 ### TPM-Specific Terms

-AIK:
-: an Attestation Identity Key, a special key type used within a TPM for identity-related operations (such as TPM_Certify or TPM_Quote)

 PCR:
 : a Platform Configuration Register that is part of a TPM and is used to securely store and report measurements about security posture

+PCR-Hash:
+: a hash value of the security posture measurements stored in a TPM PCR (e.g. regarding running software instances) represented as a byte-string

 ### Certificates